 In an effort to promote your transition to self-sufficiency, life-skills classes are a mandatory part of our transitional housing and include money management/finance, job readiness, retention and advancement training skills, and drug classes.
-Residents are eligible to stay in transitional housing for up to 12-months.
+Residents are eligible to stay in transitional housing for up to 120 days but may request extensions up to 12 months.

 To become a resident of OTSP Transitional Housing, women must meet the following criteria:

 - Must work a 12-step recovery program

 - Must become gainfully employed or willing to volunteer if unable to work